Ficool

 'My least favorite subject…'

-The class follows them with mild enthusiasm.
+The class follows with mild enthusiasm.

 Pymei smirks smugly.
 "Oh, we archangels are full of history.
 We used to run the omegas for three straight centuries—"